As SC announces 220 new coronavirus patients, state tops 6,000 cases and nears 250 deaths

 North Charleston’s Lowcountry Alliance for Model Communities is providing the downtown Charleston-based Local Development Corp. $300,000 to administer a Back to Work Loan Fund that will provide startup and existing businesses with loans ranging from $2,500 to $25,000.
 Businesses must be owned by people of color in one of the following neighborhoods: Acabee, Chicora-Cherokee, Union Heights, Howard Heights, Windsor Place, Five Mile and Liberty Hill.

+One of Charleston’s sister cities donated $100,000 to Charleston county and city leaders Thursday to aid relief efforts tied to the coronavirus.

+The donation came from the Qatar embassy through the partnership with the Doha-Charleston Sister Cities International Program.

-On Thursday, Charleston's food and beverage community was rocked after one of downtown's premiere locations for Gullah cuisine said it wouldn't reopen it's doors.
+On Thursday, Charleston's food and beverage community was rocked after one of downtown's premier locations for Gullah cuisine said it wouldn't reopen it's doors.

 Nana's Seafood & Soul said it would continue to operate its North Charleston location, but that its spot on Ashley Avenue, in the heart of Charleston's West Side neighborhood, would close for good.